Mindinventory/bubble_slider/README.md

 ### Required parameters

 ##### Value:
-This is for the set value of slider between 0 to 100.
+This is for the set value of slider between min or 0 to max or 100.

 ##### onChanged(double val):
 This is a callback.
 Through user can get the current value of slider.